Obituary for Astra Zarina

 August 25, 1929 – August 31, 2008

 Professor Zarina was born in Riga, Latvia and immigrated to the United States with her family after World War II.
 She enrolled at the University of Washington in 1951, after beginning her architectural studies in Karlsruhe, Germany.
 At a time when there were very few women in university architecture programs, Zarina emerged as one of the most talented students in the UW architecture program, studying under professors such as Lionel Pries, Wendell Lovett and particularly with her primary mentor Victor Steinbrueck; she received her Bachelor of Architecture in 1953.
 She was fluent in English, Italian, German, French and her native language, Latvian.
-After graduation she worked in the office of Paul Hayden Kirk.
+After graduation she was employed in the office of Paul Hayden Kirk.

 Zarina taught as a Lecturer in the UW Department of Architecture in Seattle in 1965 and 1968.
 In 1970, working with the Department, Zarina initiated the Architecture in Rome program, hosting a small number of students from Seattle in her apartment in Rome.
 The first year’s success led to the program becoming a regular offering of the Department (Rome I).
 In subsequent years she added a second quarter in Rome (Rome II) and in 1976 taught the first summer program on Italian Hilltowns based in Civita di Bagnoregio.
 In 1979 Professor Zarina was recognized with a University of Washington Distinguished Teaching Award.
-In 1985 she received a permanent joint appointment as a Professor in the Department of Urban Design & Planning.
+In 1985 she received a permanent joint appointment as Professor in the Department of Urban Design & Planning.

-In 1983-84, supported by the University and after many years of directing and teaching the Architecture in Rome programs, Professor Zarina worked with UW Provost George Beckmann and CAUP Dean Gordon Varey in negotiating a lease for several floors of the historic Palazzo Pio, located in the center of Rome and built upon the ruins of the Roman Theater of Pompey.
-This facility is now the University of Washington’s Rome Center, a hub of activity serving students and faculty from a variety of U.W. programs.
+In 1983-84, supported by the University, and after many years of directing and teaching the Architecture in Rome programs, Professor Zarina worked with UW Provost George Beckmann and CAUP Dean Gordon Varey in negotiating a lease for several floors of the historic Palazzo Pio, located in the center of Rome and built upon the ruins of the ancient Roman Theater of Pompey.
+This facility is now the University of Washington’s Rome Center, a hub of activity serving students and faculty from a variety of UW programs.
 She coordinated the design of both instructional and residential spaces in this building.
 During the construction process she oversaw the discovery and restoration of the remains of a medieval tower that had for centuries been hidden within the walls of the Palazzo Pio.
 She served as Rome Center Director from 1984 to 1994.

 Professor Zarina wrote about architecture, design and culture over the course of her career, including a book published in 1976 on the roofscapes of Rome, titled “I tetti di Roma: Le terrazze, le altane, i belvedere” (co-author Balthazar Korab).